-These amounts consist mainly of fees due for drug testing services administered through December 31, 2021, but not yet remitted to the Drug Lab Fund.
+These amounts consist mainly of fees due for drug testing services administered through December 31, 2022, but not yet remitted to the Drug Lab Fund.
+These amounts are deemed fully collectible and no allowance for uncollectible accounts is considered necessary.